 - existing statistical modelling on the very limited impact of travel on COVID-19 incidence rates

 The latest data released by ACI EUROPE shows the striking milestone of over 7500 lost air routes across Europe’s transport network has just been passed.
 Air passenger traffic remains in the doldrums as a direct consequence of the current restrictions.
-The situation is particularly acute in the EU/EEA/Switzerland and the UK, with a -89.3% decrease in passenger volumes in February compared with the previous year.
-This contrasts with the rest of the wider European market (including Russia and Turkey) who are reporting only a 56% decrease.
+The situation is particularly acute in the EU/EEA/Switzerland and the UK, with an 89.3% decrease in passenger volumes in February compared with the previous year.
+This contrasts with the rest of the wider European market (including Russia and Turkey) which is reporting only a 56% decrease.

 A planning roadmap is essential because a restart of air travel is complex.
 The industry is operating at massively reduced capacity, with hundreds of thousands of employees laid off or on salary support.
 A successful restart will include bringing aircraft and terminals back into service, and marketing and ticketed services brought back online.

 Bearing in mind these facts, say the associations, the need for urgent coordinated and forward-looking planning at the EU level is self-evident.
 The ICAO Council’sSource: https://www.icao.int/covid/cart/Pages/default.aspx recent approval of requirements for globally accepted COVID-19 test certificates, including the technology framework for secure digital versions and the future incorporation of vaccination certificates now provides a global framework for further action.